-Wilson® (an Orton-Gillingham derivative) is a highly effective, explicit, and systematic reading/spelling intervention for students with severe reading difficulties, especially dyslexia.
+Wilson® (an Orton-Gillingham derivative) is a highly effective, explicit, and systematic reading/spelling intervention for students with severe language-based learning disabilities, such as dyslexia.

-The Wilson Reading System® Certification program from Gordon College provides teachers with the skills needed to help students become fluent, independent readers, using multi-sensory, structured language programs and strategies to teach reading and spelling successfully.
+The Wilson Reading System® Certification program offered at Gordon College provides teachers with the skills needed to help students become fluent, independent readers, using multi-sensory, structured language methodologies and strategies to teach reading and spelling successfully.

-The Wilson Reading System® (WRS) is implemented in public and private schools, literacy volunteer organizations, clinics, adult basic education classes, family literacy programs, correctional facilities and home school environments across the country.
-WRS directly teaches the structure of words in the English language so that students master the coding system for reading and spelling.
+The Wilson Reading System® (WRS) designed by Barbara A. Wilson is implemented in public and private schools, literacy volunteer organizations, clinics, adult basic education classes, family literacy programs, correctional facilities and home-school environments across the country.
+WRS directly teaches the structure of the English language with an emphasis on mastery of the coding system for both reading and spelling.

-Earning the Wilson Reading System® Certification will show that you have the knowledge you need to work with students who have a language-based learning disability, such as dyslexia, as well as those who are reading below grade level.
+Earning the Wilson Reading System® Certification will demonstrate that you possess the knowledge you need to work with students who have a diagnosed language-based learning disability, such as dyslexia, as well as those who are reading and/or spelling below grade level.